 In the last few decades, there has been a myriad of studies using lipids in soil as molecular proxies for a variety of purposes, including paleoecology and paleoclimate reconstructions (Jansen and Wiesenberg, 2017).
-Many of these compounds are considered "biological markers," or "biomarkers" in short, because they can be indicative of their source organisms and may
+Many of these compounds are considered "biological markers," or "biomarkers" in short, because they can be indicative of their source organisms and may be preserved following deposition in environmental archives, such as soils and sediments (Peters et al., 2005). n-Alkanes, in particular, have been used extensively due to their potential for preservation and because their extraction and analysis are relatively easy compared to other compound classes (Diefendorf and Freimuth, 2017).

-- 35 The primary source of n-alkanes in soils and sediments are cuticular waxes of plant leaves and roots (Eglinton and Eglinton, 2008).
-Plant-derived n-alkanes are characterized as having long chains of carbon atoms and a strong predominance of molecules with an odd number of carbons (Kolattukudy et al., 1976).
+The primary source of n-alkanes in soils and sediments are cuticular waxes of plant leaves and roots (Eglinton and Eglinton, 2008).
+Plant-derived n-alkanes are characterized as having long chains of carbon atoms (between C25 and C35) and a strong predominance of molecules with an odd number of carbons (Eglinton et al., 1962a; Eglinton et al., 1962b; Kolattukudy et al., 1976).
 Because n-alkanes are ubiquitous in plant leaves and roots, the distribution pattern of n-alkanes across multiple chain lengths is used as a proxy to determine past vegetation species, not merely the presence of individual n-alkanes with specific chain lengths (Jansen et al., 2006).
-Therefore, the preservation - 40 of these patterns following deposition in an archive is essential to their continued use as a proxy for paleovegetation, mediated by (and therefore also an estimator of) contemporary climatic and hydrological conditions. (e.g., Bush and McInerny, 2015).
+Therefore, the preservation of these patterns following deposition in an archive is essential to their continued use as a proxy for paleovegetation, mediated by (and therefore also an estimator of) contemporary climatic and hydrological conditions. (e.g., Bush and McInerny, 2015).

 To aid in characterizing n-alkane patterns, various index measurements have been developed over the years.
 These include the Carbon Preference Index (CPI), Odd-over-Even Predominance (OEP), and Average Chain Length (ACL).
-The CPI and OEP

-- 45 were both developed initially as a method for identifying sources of petroleum (Bray and Evans, 1961; Scalan and Smith, 1970).
+The CPI and OEP were both developed initially as a method for identifying sources of petroleum (Bray and Evans, 1961; Scalan and Smith, 1970).
 They have since been used extensively in studies in other environmental settings such as soil and sediments to determine the sources and degree of degradation of n-alkanes (e.g., Zhou et al., 2010; Trigui et al., 2019).
-Higher values for the CPI and OEP indicate n-alkanes derived from plant waxes and are also characteristic of well-preserved biomarker signals (Marzi et al., 1993; Hoefs et al., 2002).
-Lower values are typical of n-alkanes originating from other sources such as microbes or indicate a - 50 high degree of degradation (Marzi et al., 1993; Hoefs et al., 2002).
+Higher values for the CPI and OEP indicate n-alkanes derived from plant waxes and are also characteristic of well-preserved biomarker signals (Cranwell, 1981; Zech et al., 2009).
+Lower values are typical of n-alkanes originating from other sources such as microbes or indicate a high degree of degradation (Cranwell, 1981; Zech et al., 2009).
 The ACL is a weighted average of the chain length distribution of the odd-chain lengths of n-alkanes.
-It has been used to differentiate between dominant vegetation types, such as woody plants versus grasses, and as an indicator of environmental conditions such as drought (e.g., Crausbay et al., 2014; Wüthrich et al., 2017). - 55 The equations used for each of these indices often vary between studies, particularly in terms of what chain lengths are included.
+It has been used to differentiate between dominant vegetation types, such as woody plants versus grasses, and as an indicator of environmental conditions such as drought (e.g., Crausbay et al., 2014; Wüthrich et al., 2017).

+60 The equations used for each of these indices often vary between studies, particularly in terms of what chain lengths are included.
 Basic equations for CPI (Marzi et al., 1993), OEP (Hoefs et al., 2002), and ACL (Poynter et al., 1989) are as follows:

-CPI:

-$$\frac{(\sum{i=n}^{m} c{2i+1}) + (\sum{i=n+1}^{m+1} c{2i+1})}{2(\sum{i=n+1}^{m+1} c{2i})}$$

-(1)
+$$CPI = \frac{\left(\sum{i=n}^{m} C{2i+1} + \sum{i=n+1}^{m+1} C{2i+1}\right)}{2\left(\sum{i=n+1}^{m+1} C{2i}\right)}$$ (1)